Free shipping over $99. Easy returns. Satisfaction guaranteed.

 Positioning and aiming MIMO antennas well is crucial to getting the best performance to your AT&T Internet All-Fi Hub, or indeed any other hotspot.

-We've actually compiled a detailed 4x4 MIMO instruction manual to accompany our own MIMO Antenna Kits, where we go into depth on the best ways to aim the antennas.
+We've actually compiled detailed instruction manuals for our 4x4 MIMO antennas, mainly the QuadMini Manual and QuadPro Manual, where we go into depth on the best ways to aim each antenna.

 The goal is to find the best location and direction for the antenna(s), to maximize data rates to the AT&T Internet All-Fi Hub.
 It can take a little patience, but can have a huge impact – it’s worth a bit of extra effort!